trietgaming/confession-manager/README.md

 ## Issues 🐛

-If you encounter any issues or bugs while using the application, please feel free to open an issue on the repository.
+If you encounter any issues or bugs while using the application, please feel free to open an issue on the repository or submit a ticket on [https://confession-manager.app/ticket](https://confession-manager.app/ticket) (requires login).
 We will take a look at it as soon as possible. 😊

 ## Contact 📩